kevgo/text-runner/textrun-workspace/README.md

 the workspace.
 This action assumes that the documentation writes the filename in _emphasized_ or **bold** text, or inside a `filename` attribute, and the file content is a code block with one or three backticks.
-Here are a few examples that all do the same thing, write a file `apples.txt` with content `Fuji apples are the best`:
+Here are a few examples that all do the same thing.
+See if you can figure out what that is.

 <a type="extension/runnable-region">